 How our Soul Sprays are made

 During trance sessions, Jill Harrison has been given the formula for these Soul Sprays, to assist mankind with re-juvenation and relief from negative energies, which impact on our ability to be the best that we can be.
+These essences are lovingly aligned with the vibration of the Archangel or Ascended Master.
+The Soul Sprays are made within a vibrationally prepared space, with crystals and essential oils.

 Each spray carries its own specific divine energy.